jon-jacky/home/computing.md

   following post:

   <https://alexcabal.com/posts/standard-ebooks-and-classic-web-tech> -
-  How Standard Ebooks serves millions of requests per month ... or, a paean to the classic web

   "Standard Ebooks is a project that takes transcriptions of public domain literature, like the kind typically available at Project Gutenberg, and creates beautiful, modern ebooks out of them ...